pypa/bandersnatch/docs/mirror_configuration.md

 ### log-config

-The log-config setting is as string containing the filename of a python logging configuration file.
+The log-config setting is a string containing the filename of a python logging configuration file.

 Example: